With new realities to build, Unity positioned to become tech giant

 The SF-based company may already have a healthy grasp on mobile, with competitors like Epic Games and their Unreal engine focusing more heavily on desktop gaming, but an area where Unity is increasingly focusing its efforts is in the AR/VR space.

-“Nobody that worked at Unity five or ten years ago thought that we were going to be perfectly positioned for VR,” said Riccitiello.
+“Nobody that worked at Unity five or 10 years ago thought that we were going to be perfectly positioned for VR,” said Riccitiello.
 “I don’t think that we’re making Unity into all these different things, I think that all these other industries now need what’s been traditionally called a game engine.”

 More than two-thirds of all content created for AR and VR uses Unity’s engine.
-Ninety-one percent of applications on emerging AR platform’s like the Microsoft HoloLens are created on the engine while Samsung’s Gear VR has about 90 percent of its gaming titles built using Unity.
+Ninety-one percent of applications on emerging AR platforms like the Microsoft HoloLens are created on the engine, while Samsung’s Gear VR has about 90 percent of its gaming titles built using Unity.

 While AR and VR technologies are incredibly young, the companies fighting for dominance over the platforms are the ones that have loomed large for quite a while.

 Google has its Daydream platform for mobile VR and its Tango platform for mobile AR.
-Facebook just introduced its augmented reality platform at its most recent F8 developer conference and also owns Oculus which makes high-end VR headsets.
-Later this year, Microsoft will bring Windows Holographic support to VR headsets and the company has done extensive work on its augmented reality HoloLens headset.
+Facebook just introduced its augmented reality platform at its most recent F8 developer conference and also owns Oculus, which makes high-end VR headsets.
+Later this year, Microsoft will bring Windows Holographic support to VR headsets, and the company has done extensive work on its augmented reality HoloLens headset.

-Schuler believes that Unity will only benefit from these companies continuing to duke it out for control, due to the engine’s widespread support for different platforms that users can publish to simultaneously with the click of a few checkboxes.
+Schuler believes that Unity will only benefit from these companies continuing to duke it out for control, due to the engine’s widespread support for different platforms that users can publish to simultaneously with the click of a few check boxes.

 “In the past when there weren’t standards or a winner emerging, it’s typically been bad because you need to get developers to buy into your development platform and make decisions about who is going to emerge the leader and that process slows everything down,” Schuler said.
 “With Unity, you’re really betting on the category because it has this great ‘write once, publish to everything’ platform.”

-The company’s tools are free for personal use and priced on a per device subscription for larger customers that scales based on the revenues being brought in.
+The company’s tools are free for personal use and priced on a per-device subscription for larger customers that scales based on the revenues being brought in.

-As its capabilities widen and the popularity of its products surge, questions arise on what’s next for the rapidly-growing company
+As its capabilities widen and the popularity of its products surge, questions arise on what’s next for the rapidly growing company

 One thing Schuler does not expect on Unity’s horizon is an acquisition from a platform giant.
 “If Google or Facebook were to buy Unity, everything that makes Unity work would go away, what makes it work so well is that they are a pure play, independent company.”

-Riccitiello wasn’t too verbose on the topic of an exit but said going public would be a topic of conversation for the future.
+Riccitiello wasn’t too verbose on the topic of an exit, but said going public would be a topic of conversation for the future.
 “There will be another day when we talk about IPOs, but certainly not now,” he said.

 Simplicity

-Unity’s simplicity may be one of its greatest selling points, but as the engine matures in its ambitions so too does the risk of compromising its core mission, Riccitiello says.
+Unity’s simplicity may be one of its greatest selling points, but as the engine matures in its ambitions, so too does the risk of compromising its core mission, Riccitiello says.

 “The tension within Unity is always how to deliver this performance that would otherwise yield more and more complexity, and do so really simply.
-It’s always a vexing problem and a problem with balance,” Riccitiells said.
+It’s always a vexing problem and a problem with balance,” Riccitiello said.

-Below is an example of one of the Unity’s Adam demo, highlighting some of the engine’s more intensive, boundary-pushing capabilities at work.
+Below is an example of one of Unity’s Adam demo, highlighting some of the engine’s more intensive, boundary-pushing capabilities at work.

-Earlier this month at a virtual reality summit hosted by Unity, famed evolutionary biologist Richard Dawkins came to the stage to offer his perspective on the worlds that Unity is building up its platform for, saying “Our perception of reality… it’s virtual reality, but it’s run by software in the brain.”
+Earlier this month at a virtual reality summit hosted by Unity, famed evolutionary biologist Richard Dawkins came to the stage to offer his perspective on the worlds for which Unity is building its platform, saying, “Our perception of reality… it’s virtual reality, but it’s run by software in the brain.”

 Unity may not be in the business of building for brains quite yet, but the prospects of virtual and augmented reality becoming widespread platforms have given the company new dreams to realize with its game engine, Riccitiello says.
 “Our ambitions are certainly far greater than they ever were before.”